robisim74/angular-l10n/docs/spec/configuration.md

     /**
      * This method must contain the logic to read the storage.
-     * @param name 'defaultLocale' or 'currency'
+     * @param name 'defaultLocale', 'currency' or 'timezone'
      * @return A promise with the value of the given name */ public async read(name: string): Promise<string | null> {